fourks/psx_tapper/README.md

         System_DrawFrame(ot, NULL, NULL);
     }
 ```
-Be careful doing too many thing in the time frame at your disposal.
+Be careful doing too many things in the time frame at your disposal.
 Refresh frequencies (PAL or NTSC) allows you from 30ms to 40ms between frames.
-If you crunch too much stuff or your code is not properly optimized, frames won't be sent in time to keep the rate above 24fps and your game will be sluggish.
+If you crunch too much stuff or your code is not properly optimized, OT won't be sent in time to keep the rate above 24fps and your game will be sluggish.
 Not a problem for such a trivial game like this, but sound familiar, huh?

 You may have heard of the [Net Yaroze](https://en.wikipedia.org/wiki/Net_Yaroze) console: it was a special PS1 targeted at bedroom/indie coders willing to approach the Sony console for little cost.
 It has the same specs as the grey PS1 and some peculiar features.
  * It's a collector item, therefore extremely pricey instead of a modded grey PS1 you can buy for a few bucks off eBay